agusharyokp/react-learn/README.md

 ## Available Projects

+### Countdown Game (`countdown-game` branch)
-- `tic-tac-toe`: A classic Tic Tac Toe game implementation
+- A fun and challenging countdown timer game
-- (More projects to be added)
+- Features:
+  - Dynamic countdown timer
+  - Interactive game interface
+  - Score tracking and high scores
+  - Responsive design
+  - Interactive animations

+### More Projects Coming Soon!
+We're continuously adding new projects to this collection.
+Check back often for more React learning opportunities.

 ## Project Structure
 Each project is implemented in its own branch, allowing you to: